How do I register for the Youth Employment Project?

-- Complete the YEP Registration at Be sure to apply by June 1 or as soon as possible.
+Complete the YEP Registration here.
+Be sure to apply by June 1 or as soon as possible.
 Many activities, including workshops and job fairs will begin in May and the sooner registration is received, the sooner the applicant can access other resources.

-- Please register to attend the YEP Pre-Employment Workshop Series, which is comprised of three workshops.
+Please register to attend the YEP Pre-Employment Workshop Series, which is comprised of three workshops.
 You will earn a badge for each workshop you complete and a Youth Essential Skills Certificate after completing a series of three workshops (Workplace Etiquette, Customer Service and Financial Literacy).
 Workshops will be held in a one day session from 9am – 4pm with lunch included.
 Workshops are offered multiple times.
 Please select the date that is most convenient you, as you must only attend one 9am – 4pm session.
-Signups for YEP Workshop here: http://workforce-ks.com/yep/yep-workshops/
+Workshop Registration here.

 How old do I have to be to participate in YEP?

-Participants must be at least 16 years old by June 1, 2019 to participate in a work experience.
+Participants must be at least 16 years old by June 1, 2020 to participate in a work experience.
 The YEP Workshops are open to all applicants, 14 and older.
-The Workforce Center also operates the WIOA Youth Program for young adults, age14-24.
+The Workforce Center also operates the WIOA Youth Program for young adults, age 14-24.
 The WIOA Youth Program offers additional services beyond work experience, for those with barriers to education and employment.
-Please visit http://workforce-ks.com/programs_type/youth-program-yp/ for more information on the WIOA Youth Program.
+Please click here for more information on the WIOA Youth Program.

 What documents are required to participate?